Alejandrodelgado/Train-Custom-Speech-Model/README.md

 * [**Watson Speech To Text**](https://cloud.ibm.com/catalog/services/speech-to-text)

-> Note: In order to perform customization, you will need to select the `Standard` paid plan.
+> Note: In order to perform customization, you will need to select the `Standard` paid plan. (other option ibm.com/academic)

 ## 3. Configure credentials